 - Overhauls compressors, pumps, and electric motors, replacing parts as necessary;

 - Overhauls and replaces control devices, calibrating and recalibrating them as required;

 - Performs seasonal start-up and shut-down operations on HVAC units and systems to insure efficient operation and to prevent freeze-ups;

 - Mounts compressors, condensers, or other new replacement equipment;

 - Performs general maintenance work and boiler tending when needed;

 - Operates power equipment, hand tools, brazing equipment, and testing equipment as required;

 - May perform related tasks and may assist other craftsmen on repair or installation projects.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Candidates must be able to demonstrate awareness and sensitivity towards promoting an inclusive and diverse learning environment.
-Working knowledge of the maintenance and repair of buildings, fixtures, and equipment; ability to make a variety of simple repairs and adjustments to buildings and equipment; ability to lift medium weights; willingness to perform routine manual work; willingness to work under all weather conditions; physical endurance; physically capable of performing the essential functions of the position with or without reasonable accommodation.
+Good knowledge of the tools, terminology, procedures, and equipment of the skilled heating, ventilating, & air conditioning maintenance and repair trades; ability to make a variety of skilled repairs and installation rapidly and accurately; ability to read and interpret plans, blueprints, and specifications; ability to get along well with others; mechanical aptitude and manual dexterity; initiative and resourcefulness; industrious and dependable; physically capable of performing the essential functions of the position with or without reasonable accommodate.